 Rodney Hogg is a cricket speaker known for his time spent playing for various Australian teams, originally born in Richmond in 1951 Hogg debuted at Northcote Cricket Club aged just sixteen.
 Now a world renowned sports speaker, Hogg is known as one of the most high profile cricketers in Australian history.

-Returning to Victoria in the 1980’s Rodney Hogg was made Test vice-captain following Kim Hughes’ resignation during the summer, however Hogg’s decision to then sign for the rebel South African tours in 1985/86 and 1986/87 effectively ended his Test career.
-Though he continued to play for various Australian teams for the next five years Hogg eventually retired in 1991 become a sports speaker, pundit and commentator full time.
+Returning to Victoria in the 1980’s Rodney Hogg was made Test vice-captain following Kim Hughes’ resignation during the summer.
+He continued to play for various Australian teams for the next five years with great success until his retirement in 1991.
+After retiring Rodney did not stray from the sport he loved and became a popular sports speaker, pundit and commentator full time.

 With a great sense of humour and fascinating collection of stories and anecdotes Rodney Hogg is a popular choice of sports speaker, in his own words: “I was there for the 500 to one, I was there for the 43 cans, I was there for the underarm, I was there for the aluminium bat”, it is clear that Hoggie is the ideal cricket speaker for any enthusiast!

 To book Rodney for your event, simply contact the Champions Speakers agency using the contact details below.

 When at corporate events, Rodney is known to cover the following topics:

 - Sporting Success